drylikov/Spark_Cassandra_connector/README.md

   - [Building And Artifacts](doc/12_building_and_artifacts.md)
   - [The Spark Shell](doc/13_spark_shell.md)
   - [Frequently Asked Questions](doc/FAQ.md)

-## Community
-### Reporting Bugs
-New issues should be reported using [JIRA](https://datastax-oss.atlassian.net/browse/SPARKC/).
-Please do not use the built-in GitHub issue tracker.
-It is left for archival purposes and it will be disabled soon.

 ### Contributing
 To develop this project, we recommend using IntelliJ IDEA.